We all know that exercise is good for us — it helps with strength, sleep, energy, and even mood.

 Being active can actually improve your treatment outcomes as a patient with cancer.

-Exercise has been shown to improve your body’s response to cancer treatment in a few different ways.
+Exercise can help improve your body’s response to cancer treatment in a few different ways.

 Firstly, exercise can decrease treatment related fatigue.

-It also helps to maintain strength in your heart and lungs, which are obviously very important parts of your body.
+It also helps to maintain and improve strength in your heart and lungs, which are obviously very important parts of your body.

 They’re especially important during treatment.

-After all, your heart pumps blood that can help deliver medications through your body and your lungs provide oxygen to your brain and body.
+After all, your heart pumps blood and subsequently helps deliver medications through your body, and your lungs provide oxygen to your brain and body.

-Regular exercise has also shown decreased hospital stays after patients who have had surgery for lung cancer.
+Regular exercise can also help decrease hospital stays for patients who have had surgery for lung cancer.

-Some studies have also associated exercise with better survival rates of breast, bladder, lung, prostate and colorectal cancers.
+Exercise might also help increase your survival rates of breast, bladder, lung, prostate, and colorectal cancers.

 It’s Good For Your Mental Health

-Physical activity helps you connect with your body and brain more, which has been shown to reduce depression and anxiety.
+Physical activity helps you connect with your body and brain more, which in turn can help reduce depression and anxiety.

 Unfortunately, but understandably, depression and anxiety are often common among cancer patients.

-Being active during your treatment has been shown to improve symptoms of depression and anxiety.
+Being active during your treatment can help combat this by improving symptoms of depression and anxiety.

 It can also provide you with a feeling of control over your body, which can also improve your mental health.